 - Including captioned video of its process

-- Including pictures of its best cuts of meat
+- Featuring pictures of its best cuts of meat

 - Clearly stating the benefits of its product (convenience, variety, freshness)

-Once you’re clear on your product offering, using a combination of different types of visuals can do a lot to drive the point home.
-Just like Wild Fork, don’t be afraid to mix and match visual elements to come up with an About Us page that captures attention in a way that’s unique to your brand.
+Once you’re clear on your product offering, using a combination of different types of visuals can do a lot to drive your point home.
+Just like Wild Fork, don’t be afraid to mix and match visual elements to design an About Us page that captures attention and is unique to your brand.

 4ocean’s About Us page puts its mission statement front and center.
 This approach can work well for a mission-driven brand that’s working toward a goal its audience can get behind.

-4ocean’s plastic crisis mission is such a key part of why it creates accessories and apparel, it divides its About Us page into completely separate sections that go in depth on its operations, the Osborne Reef, and its impact on the environment.
-Much like 4ocean, consider splitting your About Us page into specific subpages and showcase your value proposition.
+4ocean’s plastic crisis plan is such a key part of why it creates accessories and apparel.
+It divides its About Us page into separate sections that go in depth on its operations, the Osborne Reef, and its impact on the environment.
+Much like 4ocean, consider splitting your About Us page into specific subpages and showcase your value proposition for the biggest impact.

 16. 40 Colori

 40 Colori is a great model for About Us pages for small businesses.
-It provides a nice company overview, including a How We Work to give site visitors an inside look at operations.
-40 Colori’s page holds promise to readers, telling a coherent story that increases trust and transparency.
+It provides a simple company overview, including a How We Work to give customers an inside look at operations.
+40 Colori’s page speaks directly to readers, telling a coherent story that increases trust and transparency.

 Its summary explains who the company is, its brand values, and how it differs from other Italian menswear brands.
 The copywriting is clear and straightforward, which makes 40 Colori sound credible and friendly.

-The MVMT About Us page makes use of sections to tell different parts of its story.
+The MVMT About Us page is designed using sections that take the reader through its story.

 18. Marie Forleo

-Marie Forleo structures her About page like a long-form letter to the reader.
-It tells her story in the format of a condensed autobiography before refocusing on the reader with a section aptly titled “Which brings me to you.”
+Marie Forleo builds connection with readers by designing her About page to look like a long-form letter.
+It tells her story in a personal and friendly tone before focusing on the reader with a section aptly titled “Which brings me to you.”

-For entrepreneurs who have a personal brand that goes with their business, this style of About Us page might be better.
-You can treat your business as one important chapter in a much larger series of stories, starting at the beginning and ending where your ideal reader is introduced as a character.
+For entrepreneurs who have a personal brand tied to their business, this style of About Us page is effective.
+You can treat your business as one important chapter in a series of stories.
+Start at the beginning and end where your reader is introduced as a character in your personal story.

 The essence of a brand can be found in the feelings and meaning its name evokes.
-So another good place to start your story is with why your business bears a certain name.
+So another good place to start your story is with the “why” behind your business name.

-Cotopaxi takes this approach by explaining the personal relevance the brand name has for its founders, before continuing to tell the rest of their story through the actions they’ve taken in building the business and pursuing their cause.
+Cotopaxi takes this approach, explaining the personal meaning the brand name has for its founders.
+It is the starting point to tell the rest of their story, through the actions they’ve taken in building the business and pursuing their cause.

 Mailchimp’s About Us page expresses the brand’s commitment to small businesses and community.
-It kicks off with an overview of the founders’ story, showcasing their 20 years of experience in web design and email.
+It kicks off with an overview of the founders’ story, showcasing their 20 years of experience in web design and email, building credibility and authority.

-The page continues to explain Mailchimps’ company culture.
-Here it discusses Mailchimp’s commitment to learning and educating employees about small businesses so that each employee it hires is a perfect addition to the team.
+The page demonstrates its brand values by explaining Mailchimp’s company culture.
+Here it discusses Mailchimp’s commitment to learning and educating employees about small businesses, so that each employee it hires is a perfect addition to the team.

 One element that stands out on Mailchimp’s About Us page is its section on corporate citizenship.
-You’ll learn how the brand invested over $12 million through Big Change Starts Small to help get small businesses off the ground and running, plus, how it works with local organizations and universities to create positive social impact in its hometown of Atlanta.
+You’ll learn how the brand invested over $12 million through Big Change Starts Small to help get small businesses off the ground and running.

-Overall, Mailchimp’s About Us is real, honest, and shows how it stands by its mission to support small businesses in real life and online.
+Overall, Mailchimp’s About Us is authentic, honest, and shows how it stands by its mission to support small businesses in real life and online.

 How to write an About Us page, step by step